joostrijneveld/django-embed-template/README.rst

 Requirements
 ------------

-This package is tested with Django 1.8, 1.9 and 1.10 and their respectively supported Python versions.
+This package is tested with Django 1.8 up to 2.0, and their respectively supported Python versions.

 Installation
 ------------